Elizabeth Paisley Huckaby

 During the Central High Crisis, Huckaby’s primary responsibility was to ensure the safety of the nine African-American students who were integrating Central High School.
 Later, she published a memoir titled, Crisis at Central High, which detailed the events of that year, the challenges faced by the students, and her attempts to continue the education of students at Central High School

-Behind the scenes of the 1981 movie “Crisis at Central High, ” actress Joanne Woodward poses for a picture with Elizabeth Huckaby, the school teacher she portrays in film.
+Behind the scenes of the 1981 movie “Crisis at Central High, ” actress Joanne Woodward poses for a picture with Elizabeth Huckaby, the school teacher she portrays in the film.

 “Jerry Jones, Little Rock, and the photo